 OR…

 If you find it all too much and you want to outsource the entire process, that’s okay too.
-In that case, just use the information to guide your choice of consultant.

 Whatever you choose…here’s wishing you every success!